CrashTeamR/kepo/README.md

 # KEPO

-KEPO is a social media website that inspirated by _Stack Overflow_
+KEPO is a social media website that inspirated by _Stack Overflow_ and _Quora_

 ## Main Features :